Humanism: From Darwin to current era

 French philosopher Auguste Comte (1798–1857) introduced the idea—which is sometimes attributed to Thomas Paine—of a "religion of humanity".
-This was intended to be an atheist cult based on some humanistic tenets, and had some prominent members but soon declined.
+According to scholar Tony Davies, this was intended to be an atheist cult based on some humanistic tenets, and had some prominent members but soon declined.
 It was nonetheless influential during the 19th century, and its humanism and rejection of supernaturalism are echoed in the works of later authors such as Oscar Wilde, George Holyoake—who coined the word secularism—George Eliot, Émile Zola, and E. S. Beesly.
 Paine's The Age of Reason, along with the 19th-century Biblical criticism of the German Hegelians David Strauss and Ludwig Feuerbach, also contributed to new forms of humanism.

 Advances in science and philosophy provided scholars with further alternatives to religious belief.
 Charles Darwin's theory of natural selection offered naturalists an explanation for the plurality of species.
 Darwin's theory also suggested humans are simply a natural species, contradicting the traditional theological view of humans as more than animals.
 Philosophers Ludwig Feuerbach, Friedrich Nietzsche, and Karl Marx attacked religion on several grounds, and theologians David Strauss and Julius Wellhausen questioned the Bible.
 In parallel, utilitarianism was developed in Britain through the works of Jeremy Bentham and John Stuart Mill.
 Utilitarianism, a moral philosophy, centers its attention on human happiness, aiming to eliminate human and animal pain via natural means.
 In Europe and the US, as philosophical critiques of theistic beliefs grew, large parts of society distanced themselves from religion.
 Ethical societies were formed, leading to the contemporary humanist movement.